What type of retirement plan is Teachers' Fund for Retirement (TFFR)?

 the member's retirement date.
 A retired teacher can then return to covered employment for a maximum annual hour limit and continue receiving a monthly retirement benefit.
 Exceptions to the general

 rule allow retirees to return to TFFR covered employment and exceed the annual hour limitation.
-Under all re-employment options, employer contributions are required on all retirement salary paid to the retiree.
-Beginning 7-1-2012, member contributions are also required on all eligible salary earned by a retiree.
+Under all re-employment options, employer and employee contributions are required on all retirement salary paid to the retiree.
 See the Return to Work brochure.
 When a retired

 teacher is hired, the employer must notify TFFR by completing the Retired Member Employment Notification Form.

-If the retired teacher works more than the maximum hours allowed, a Member Action Form must then be completed.
+If the retired teacher works more than the maximum hours allowed and the monthly pension is suspended, a Member Action Form must then be completed.

 Do you report substitute teachers to TFFR?